VirtualProg CLI (vpvm)

 Command-Line Interface for VirtualProg Virtual Machine Manager

 The vpvm command-line tool provides powerful automation and scripting capabilities for managing your virtual machines in VirtualProg.
-Control your VMs from the terminal, integrate with scripts, and automate your workflow.
+Control your VMs from the terminal, integrate with scripts, and automate your workflow — locally or on a remote machine.

 🚀 Overview